NBA shuttering facilities, as more teams face positive tests - WHIZ News

 With the belief that there are going to be no NBA games for several more weeks, at minimum, the league clearly felt Thursday was the right time to take the additional step of urging players to limit exposure.

-“Consistent with an increasing number of state and local government restrictions, and an emerging consensus regarding how to mitigate the spread of the coronavirus with which the NBA’s infectious disease and public health experts agree, effective tomorrow and until further notice, team practice or training facilities … will be closed to players and staff,” the NBA wrote.
+The NBA said its infectious disease specialists agree with other public health experts and that, “to mitigate the spread of the coronavirus … until further notice, team practice or training facilities” needed to be closed to players and staff.
 The league said the ban applies to G League facilities as well.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.

-The NBA previously banned teams, as part of the coronavirus response, from using public health clubs, fitness centers, gyms and college facilities.
-But the league said Thursday that teams are permitted to set players up with training, conditioning, or other instructional materials for use at their homes.
+The NBA had already banned teams, as part of the coronavirus response, from using public health clubs, fitness centers, gyms and college facilities.
+Teams can, however, set players up with training, conditioning, or other instructional materials for use at their homes.

-Some players have been doing individual workouts at team facilities, on the court or in the weight rooms.
-Others have gotten creative.
-Jimmy Butler of the Miami Heat recently posted images of a morning workout at his home, and Kevin Love of the Cleveland Cavaliers said he’s finding different ways to keep in some short of shape.

 The league also reminded teams Thursday that it recommends players remain in their team markets and avoid all non-essential travel, though players — in concert with their team — can choose to go to another city and stay there instead.
 But players still cannot travel outside of North America; one of the reasons for that is logistical, since it is unclear if players who hypothetically want to return to homes in Europe would be allowed to fly back to the U.S.